Business / Commercial Waste

 - Have a waste transfer note for each load of waste that leaves your premises showing where the waste is going to.

-- Check if your waste carrier is registered waste carrier with the environment agency (Do not allow the waste carrier to dispose of your waste illegally and report them to crime stoppers if they do).
+- Check if your waste carrier is registered waste carrier with the environment agency.
+If they are not registered do not allow the waste carrier to dispose of your waste illegally, report them to crime stoppers if they do.

-You have extra responsibilities if you’re dealing with hazardous waste, more information on this can be found on the Environment agency website
+You have extra responsibilities if you’re dealing with hazardous waste, more information on this can be found on the GOV.UK website: Hazardous waste

 Commercial/Industrial waste includes any waste that comes from: